Play of Packers' young cornerbacks helps ease concerns

 MayfieldSportsMarketing.com athletes and celebrities make numerous appearances such as: nonprofit fundraisers, motivational speaking engagements, golf outings, grand openings and much more.

-To book an athlete appearance, we invite you to fill out our quick quote form and a Mayfield Sports Representative will get back to you in less than 24 hours.
+To book an athlete's appearance, we invite you to fill out our quick quote form and a Mayfield Sports Representative will get back to you in less than 24 hours.

 Mayfield Sports Marketing, we offer a short checklist to booking a player appearance:

-2. Selecting the right player is key to maximizing your exposure of your event, be selective.
+2. Selecting the right player is key to maximizing the exposure of your event, be selective.

 3. What are the goals for your event?
-How will the player appearance assist your event and its success?
+How will the player's appearance assist your event and its success?

 4. What is your marketing plan for your event?

 5. What is your budget to hire Mayfield Sports and the player you have chosen to attend your event?